matthiasschwarz/youtube-video-exists/README.md

 ```

 > Checks if a YouTube video exists under the given ID.
-> When a video is found the return object also includes the title and author of the video
+> When a video is found and it is not private the return object also includes the title and author of the video.

 #### Parameters